ATiwari03-03-2004/hyper_log_log/Readme.md

 Now, we simply make registers[i] = max(registers[i], position)<br>
 registers = [0, 3, 0, 0, 0, 0, 0, 0]<br>

-This procedure occurs for every input string provides and register gets automatically updated depending on position of 1 in the reamaing 64 - b (bits).<br>
+This procedure occurs for every input string provided and register gets automatically updated depending on position of 1 in the reamaing 64 - b (bits).<br>

 Now, comes the real deal, which is evaluating the cardinality, to do this we use a very simple formula<br>
 cardinality_hll = $\frac{hll\_const \cdot m^{2}}{\sum_{i=0}^{m-1} 2^{-\text{registers}[i]}}$<br>